a327ex/www/content/posts/super_people_design_review.md

 or impactful at all.
 That, coupled with the fact that they're random, makes this system really kind of lame.

 I would change this so that weapon effects are both way more impactful and also not random.
-So if you craft a mythical weapon you can choose maybe 3 effects, and they'll be things like +25% headshot damage or something, and not -4% enemy accuracy if you shoot his legs.
-This makes the game more unfair, in that a player with a Lv.500 account who has crafted the best weapons will always do better than a player with a Lv.1 account who hasn't done anything, but it's the kind of price you have to pay to appeal to people who enjoy building out their accounts over time.
+So if you craft a mythical weapon you can choose maybe 3 effects, and they'll be things like +25% headshot damage or something, and not -4% enemy accuracy if you shoot the enemy's legs.
+This makes the game more unfair, in that a player with a Lv.500 account who has crafted the best weapons will always do better than a player with a Lv.1 account who's on their first match, but it's the kind of price you have to pay to appeal to people who enjoy building out their accounts over time.

 ## Summary

-So to summarize, here's a comparison of what the systems looked like and what they'd look like with changes:
+So to summarize, here's what the game's system currently look like:

-* Classes: they add variety to the game (+open)
+* Classes: adds variety to the game (+open)
 * Class selection: random class selection adds even more variety (+open)
-* Levelling + passives: adds a bit of predictability and grinding but passives are given randomly (neutral)
+* Levelling + passives: predictability and grinding, but passives are random (neutral)
 * Gear grinding: adds quite a lot of grinding to each round (+cons)
-* Personal supply: adds a lot of predictability to each round (+cons)
+* Personal supply: adds some predictability to each round (+cons)
 * Armory: adds some predictability and grind, but weapon effects are random (neutral)

 And so if we look at this we have a game that's roughly neutral on the whole, with some additions favoring the highly open, some favoring the highly conscientious, and some pulling both ways and ending up neutral.